uijaz/DFA-Framework/README.md

 ---

 ### **Icebreaker Activity (5 Minutes - Optional)**
-**Purpose**: Energise participants and clarify the problem.
+**Purpose**: Energise participants and provide clarity on the problem.
 **Instructions**:
-- Ask: *“If this problem were a headline in tomorrow’s newspaper, what would it say?”*
+- Ask the group: *“If this problem were a headline in tomorrow’s newspaper, what would it say?”*
-- Participants share their headlines (funny, serious, or creative).
+- Encourage a mix of responses—funny, serious, or creative.
-- Agree on a headline that best captures the essence of the problem.
+- As a group, agree on a headline that best captures the essence of the problem.

-**Note**: This activity is entirely optional and can be skipped if you're short on time or prefer a more focused start to the session.
+**Note**: This activity is optional.
+If you're pressed for time or prefer a more focused start, you can skip this.

+**Time-saving Alternative**:
-**Time-saving Alternative**: If pressed for time, participants can silently brainstorm and write down a problem statement.
+If time is limited, participants can brainstorm silently and write down a problem statement, which will still help clarify the issue.

 **Output**: Problem Statement

 **Transition**:
-*“Now that we have our collective Problem Statement, let’s dive into understanding it better and defining what success looks like.”*
+*“Now that we have a shared Problem Statement, let’s dive deeper into understanding it and defining what success looks like.”*

 ---